-LESLIE: Now we’re heading out to Arizona where Rich has a foundation question.
+LESLIE: Now we’re heading out to Arizona where Rich has a crack in concrete floor.
 What can we do for you today?

 RICH: We pulled up some carpet in a back room and upon pulling up the carpet, we discovered that we have about a 1-inch crack that runs full width of the room.
 And it’s about a 15×15 room.
 And we were wondering why that one door that we have that goes off into a spare bathroom – why it stops shutting so clean.
 So when we pulled up the carpet, we discovered that, yes, we’ve got a crack problem.
 And it’s about 1-inch wide and I want to know – and it’s as deep as far as the foundation, I think, the slab goes.
 I want to know how I should fill that in or what would be the proper thing to do.

-TOM: Well, first of all, we want to determine if it’s an active crack or not.
+TOM: Well, first of all, we want to determine if it’s an active crack in concrete floor or not.
 And the fact that you had a door that seemed to work properly and then stopped working properly could indicate that it’s active.
-Do you get the sense that this crack is fresh or do you think it’s something that’s been there for a really long time?
+Do you get the sense that this crack in concrete floor is fresh or do you think it’s something that’s been there for a really long time?

 RICH: OK.
 That’s exactly what I was kind of hoping.
 Because I don’t think it’s going to be something I’ll be able to do from the outside of the house to maybe – to push the foundation up.
 Because on the outside, the house looks good.

 TOM: No, it’s a one-way street of cracks.

 TOM: And you can’t patch it with more concrete, because it would just crack.

 RICH: Yeah.
 So, now, when I do that, of course that’ll take care of the visibility of the crack.
 What can I do to relevel the floor?
 Because it is quite evident.
 When you’re off in the hallway and you look into this room, you can definitely see there is a – the floor isn’t level, from the crack over to the wall.